joshcanhelp/wp-starter/README.md

 	10. Click */assets/css/sass/vendor* and click **Exclude Recursively**
 	11. Click */emails* and click **Exclude Recursively**
 	12. Click */includes/classes/PhpFormBuilder.php* and click **Exclude**
-18. If you want to namespace the theme to get rid of the Allons-Y brand (haha), here are a few tips using PhpStorm
+17. If you want to namespace the theme to get rid of the Allons-Y brand (haha), here are a few tips using PhpStorm
 	1. Go to **Edit > Find > Replace in path**, then under the Scope heading, select Custom and pick the local scope created above for all actions; use case sensitive searching
 	2. Replace `allonsy_` with a PHP function name-friendly version of your theme slug (lowercase letters, numbers, and underscores starting with a letter) to handle functions, varibles, and string literals
 	3. Replace `allons-y` with your text domain, chosen above
 	4. Replace `allonsy-` with your theme slug followed by a `-` for HTML attributes, CSS classes, and a few other things
 	5. Rename the file and class at /inc/classes/class-allonsy-log-it.php
-	6. Fianlly, search for `allons` not-case-sensitive to find all the rest
+	6. Finally, search for `allons` not-case-sensitive to find all the rest
-19. [PhpStorm] Now run a Code Inspection on this project so far at **Code > Inspect Code**; make sure to select the custom scope created above to only include the new files
+18. [PhpStorm] Now run a Code Inspection on this project so far at **Code > Inspect Code**; make sure to select the custom scope created above to only include the new files

 ### Option 2: The Easy Way - Child Theme